KTMarc/FOODit/README.md

 1-from the network from the simulator menu “iOS Simulator -> Reset content and settings..”
 2-from the device, delete the app

+·When adding a meal: the Alert View asks for a message to send to the kitchen.

 Missing Features: